stackleader/stackleader.github.io/_posts/2016-04-28-getting-started-with-ansible.markdown

  git clone https://github.com/jeckste/getting_started_with_ansible.git
 {% endhighlight %}

-You should be able to run this playbook on any linux or Mac OS X system.
+You should be able to run this playbook on any Linux or Mac OS X system.
 Go ahead and navigate to the folder ```getting_started_with_ansible/introduction```.
 Now let's run the playbook from the command line.
 Don't forget to replace ```YOUR_OS_USERNAME``` with the username that you are currently logged in with.

 {% highlight yaml %}
 ansible-playbook -i inventory deployment_com_johneckstein_example.yml -e 'hosts=local user=YOUR_OS_USERNAME version=1.0.0 ' --tags "deploy"